An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Introduction

 Our matrix $A$ is not symmetric, but nevertheless allows for the use of a well-chosen rational Krylov subspace such that a fast convergence is obtained.
 We will approximate the solution of system \eqref{ode} in extended Krylov subspaces of the form

 where $\gamma > 0$ (cf. \cite{Druskin_Knizhnerman98,GG13,KnizhSimoncini09}).
-After the computation of an orthonormal basis $V_m \in \mathbb{R}^{n \times m}$ of this space and the compression $S_m=V_m^TAV_m$ of the huge matrix $A$ to a small $m \times m$ matrix, the {\em Krylov approximation} $\vec{f}_m$ is given by
+After the computation of an orthonormal basis $V_m \in \mathbb{R}^{n \times m}$ of this space and the compression $S_m=V_m^TAV_m$ of the huge matrix $A$ to a small $m \times m$ matrix, the \emph{Krylov approximation} $\vec{f}_m$ is given by

 This way, the solution of the huge system \eqref{ode} is reduced to the solution of a small system of size $m \times m$, that is, to the computation of $e^{tS_m}\vec{e}_1$.
-For this purpose, methods for small matrices can be used (cf. \cite{AlMohyHigham11}, chapter~10 in \cite{highambook}).
+For this purpose, methods for small matrices can be used (cf. \cite{AlMohyHigham11,highambook}).
 It will turn out, that a small $m$ is sufficient for arbitrary large matrices $A$.
 The choice of the subspace that leads to this favourable property is intricate due to two restrictions.
 A good error estimate is necessary in order to estimate the accuracy of the method and the computation of the vectors $(\gamma I-A)^{-m}\vec{b}$ requires the efficient solution of linear systems.
 This can be done by multigrid methods.
-In fact, it will turn out that only one solution of a linear system by the multigrid method is necessary for the purpose of reconstruction of compressed pictures.
-That is, the effort is comparable to the direct computation of the steady state of the system by a multigrid method as, for example, proposed in \cite{Mainbergeretal11}.
-In addition, the system that has to be solved in the Krylov method possesses a significantly smaller condition number.
-One also has the possibility to calculate reconstructed images at smaller times $t$ on purpose in order to regularise the computation.

-The paper is organised as follows: After the introduction in this section, the encoding of pictures is briefly discussed in section~\ref{sec:encoding}.
-In section~\ref{sec:discretization}, the discretisation of the heat equation is described.
-The new decoding scheme and the main result that it works independent of the size of the picture for a given large time $t$ is shown in section~\ref{sec:decoding}.
-The multigrid method adapted to our purposes as an efficient method to solve the linear systems is discussed in section~\ref{sec:multigrid}.
-Numerical experiments with the decoding scheme as illustration of our method are conducted in section~\ref{sec:numex}.
-Here and everywhere, we will use pictures of the Kodak lossless colour image suite (cf. \cite{Kodak}).
-The work closes with a brief conclusion as section~\ref{sec:conclusion}.
+The paper is organised as follows: After the introduction in this section, the encoding of pictures is briefly discussed in Section~\ref{sec:encoding}.
+In Section~\ref{sec:discretization}, the discretisation of the heat equation is described.
+The new decoding scheme and the main result that it works independent of the size of the picture for a given large time $t$ is shown in Section~\ref{sec:decoding}.
+The multigrid method adapted to our purposes as an efficient method to solve the linear systems is discussed in Section~\ref{sec:multigrid}.
+Numerical experiments with the decoding scheme as illustration of our method are conducted in Section~\ref{sec:numex}.
+Here and everywhere else, we will use pictures of the Kodak lossless colour image suite (cf. \cite{Kodak}).
+The work closes with a brief conclusion as Section~\ref{sec:conclusion}.